Incogni: Technology

 Incogni acts as a privacy proxy that sends and tracks data-removal requests to a network of data brokers and people-search sites.
-Reviews note that it relies on privacy laws such as the GDPR (EU), the CCPA (US) and PIPEDA (Canada).
-According to the Deloitte assurance report, by July 2025 the service covered ≥420 brokers, with recurring follow-ups every 60–90 days depending on broker type, and had processed >245 million removal requests.
+Reviews note that it relies on privacy laws such as the GDPR (EU), the CCPA (US), and PIPEDA (Canada).
+According to the Deloitte assurance report, by July 2025, the service covered more than 420 brokers, with recurring follow-ups every 60–90 days depending on broker type, and had processed more than 245 million removal requests.

 Availability

 Incogni operates in jurisdictions with privacy regulations that enable opt-out/deletion requests.
-As of 2025, independent reviews and company materials list availability in the United States, Canada, the United Kingdom, the European Economic Area, Switzerland, Norway, Iceland, Liechtenstein and the Isle of Man.
+As of 2025, independent reviews and company materials list availability in the United States, Canada, the United Kingdom, the European Economic Area, Switzerland, Norway, Iceland, Liechtenstein, and the Isle of Man.

 Reception

+In 2025, both PC World and PCMag awarded Incogni their Editors' Choice recommendations.
+Both reviews highlighted Incogni's Custom Removals feature, with PCWorld noting that "there is no other service on the market that gives its customers the same individualized attention."

 TechRadar stated that Incogni was available at "a reasonable price with" a decent array of features," while noting drawbacks such as limited support and lack of a free trial.
-Comparitech described it as "a personal information removal service" that "handles multiple official data removal requests on your behalf" and "provides...visibility into data brokers’ responses," but observed that it "won't confirm the data broker actually complied with the request."
+Comparitech described it as "a personal information removal service" that "handles multiple official data removal requests on your behalf" and "provides ... visibility into data brokers' responses," but observed that it "won't confirm the data broker actually complied with the request."
 In 2025, Security.org rated Incogni 9.7/10, and All About Cookies gave it 4.9/5, highlighting the introduction of custom removals and noting that Incogni's key claims had been verified by Deloitte.

+Accreditation

+In 2025, Incogni attained the Better Business Bureau's (BBB's) accreditation, reflecting, among other things, Incogni's "commitment to mak[ing] a good faith effort to resolve any consumer complaints".
+Incogni maintains an A+ rating with the BBB.

+Also in 2025, Incogni completed its SOC 2 (System and Organization Control 2) Type 2 examination with the American Institute of CPAs (AICPA), demonstrating its commitment to data security, availability, processing integrity, confidentiality, and privacy.